Applications will not be accepted for Peking University moving forward.

 Situated in Beijing, the city is both a tribute to China's proud history and a gateway to China's future.
 The capital city during the Liao, Yuan, Ming and Qing Dynasties, Beijing has long been the political, cultural, and diplomatic center of China.
-It is now an international metropolis, home to 11 million people from all walks of life.
+It is now an international metropolis, home to nearly 12 million people from all walks of life.

 Alongside 7,300 cultural relics and historic sites and more than 200 scenic spots -- including the world's largest palace, the Forbidden City, as well as the Great Wall, Summer Palace, and Temple of Heaven -- Beijing boasts an impressive modern skyline, a reflection of its rapid economic development.
 The recently expanded Beijing Capital International Airport is China's largest and most advanced airport.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.

 Grades at Peking University are based on a mid-term, final exam, homework, attendance and class participation.
 For a list of potential course offerings, please refer to the relevant Peking University course listing depending on the type of exchange program for which you are applying.